Slowloris (cyber attack): Mitigating the Slowloris attack

 While there are no reliable configurations of the affected web servers that will prevent the Slowloris attack, there are ways to mitigate or reduce the impact of such an attack.
 In general, these involve increasing the maximum number of clients the server will allow, limiting the number of connections a single IP address is allowed to make, imposing restrictions on the minimum transfer speed a connection is allowed to have, and restricting the length of time a client is allowed to stay connected.

 In the Apache web server, a number of modules can be used to limit the damage caused by the Slowloris attack; the Apache modules mod_limitipconn, mod_qos, mod_evasive, mod security, mod_noloris, and mod_antiloris have all been suggested as means of reducing the likelihood of a successful Slowloris attack.
 Since Apache 2.2.15, Apache ships the module mod_reqtimeout as the official solution supported by the developers.

 Other mitigating techniques involve setting up reverse proxies, firewalls, load balancers or content switches.
 Administrators could also change the affected web server to software that is unaffected by this form of attack.
 For example, lighttpd and nginx do not succumb to this specific attack.

 Notable usage

 During the protests that erupted in the wake of the 2009 Iranian presidential election, Slowloris arose as a prominent tool used to leverage DoS attacks against sites run by the Iranian government.
 The belief was that flooding DDoS attacks would affect internet access for the government and protesters equally, due to the significant bandwidth they can consume.
 The Slowloris attack was chosen instead, because of its high impact and relatively low bandwidth.
 A number of government-run sites were targeted during these attacks, including gerdab.ir, leader.ir, and president.ir.

 A variant of this attack was used by spam network River City Media to force Gmail servers to send thousands of messages in bulk, by opening thousands of connections to the Gmail API with message sending requests, then completing them all at once.

-The program was also used on October 21st, 2022 by an unknown web user referred to by the handle “Neon Demon”, shutting down website servers of well known Russian company Gazprom’s websites Gazprom.com and Gazprom.ru, starting at around 4:30 PM CST.
-Servers were offline for at least three months, proceeding into 2023.